 The new William P. Clements Jr. University Hospital Radiation Oncology Building – part of the Harold C. Simmons Comprehensive Cancer Center and an outpatient clinic of William P. Clements Jr. University Hospital – represents yet another indicator of the growth of UT Southwestern's cancer services, both in numbers and in reputation.

-Radiation oncology services at the clinic are centered at a new, 63,000-square-foot facility located on UT Southwestern Medical Center’s East Campus.
+Radiation oncology services are centered at a new, 63,000-square-foot facility located on UT Southwestern Medical Center’s East Campus.

 The three-story building – the largest individual facility for radiation oncology in North Texas – is structured in a way that enhances the delivery of quality care, creates efficient patient management, promotes collaboration among caregivers, and ensures high levels of patient safety.